1. How does your previous work experience equip you for this job?

 How did you organize venues, inform participants, organize documentation, set up the meeting room?
 Were you also responsible for taking and distributing minutes?

-10. What experience do you have with handling money?
+10. What sort of interactions did you have with the public?

 Download Interview PDF